 How to claim higher rate tax relief on pension contributions

-If you are a higher-rate taxpayer, you could reclaim an additional 20% tax on your pension contributions, for a total of 40% tax relief.
+Higher-rate taxpayers can reclaim an additional 20% tax on their pension contributions for a total of 40% tax relief.

-This is one of the biggest benefits of saving into a pension – getting tax reliefs on everything you pay in.
+This is one of the biggest benefits of saving into a pension – getting tax relief on everything you pay in.

 But many higher-rate taxpayers don’t realise that this relief won’t happen automatically – you have to claim it.